> Iowa Pork Producers Association (IPPA) final report: Swine Disease Management Information Program #20-109

 > National Pork Board (NPB) report: Field Investigation of the effect of PRRSV genetic variability on time-to-stability #19-178

 Background: PRRS outbreak management program (POMP) is an epidemiological study with the objective to track and benchmark the aspects and practices implemented in breeding herds following the PRRSV outbreak, reporting such practices with recovery metrics such as time-to-stability and the productivity impact of the outbreaks.

-Herd classification and outcomes: Using a standardized PRRS status classification scheme (based on AASV terminology), herds will be classified as ‘positive unstable’, ‘positive at low prevalence’, ‘positive stable’, ‘provisional negative’, and ‘naïve’.
-Diagnostic results will be pushed on an automated basis to AHMES.
-Based on changes in diagnostic results over time, we will describe the success rate and the time to change in PRRSV status, the time to low stability (TTS).
-Moreover, the productivity data will be used to calculate time to baseline productivity (TTBP) and the severity of PRRS outbreak (total loss).
-We expect that information collected in the survey will help explain variability in these three outcomes, TTS, TTBP, and TL.
+PRRSV outbreak recovery metrics: Based on changes in diagnostic results over time, we will describe the success rate and the time to change in PRRSV status, the time to low stability (TTS).
+Moreover, the productivity data will be used to calculate time to baseline productivity (TTBP) and the severity of the PRRSV outbreak, the total loss (TL).
+The information collected in the survey will help explain variability in these three outcomes, TTS, TTBP, and TL.

-Project deliverables: This project will produce monthly and quarterly summary reports with aggregated data.
-Reports will benchmark key survey aspects and practices being implemented in participating farms, and measures of association between such practices and the success rate and/or time to achieve ‘low prevalence’, ‘stability’, ‘provisional negative’, and ‘naïve’.
-Moreover, we will investigate and report associations between key survey factors and diagnostic patterns on TTBP, and impact on productivity.
-For farms sharing PRRSV genetic information, we will aggregate data and share information on the effect of viral diversity, number of strains, and rate of change on the success rate and TTS and TTBP-related metrics.
-Veterinarians and producers will benefit with results of this study to make evidence-based decision on PRRS management in sow farms.
+Project deliverables: This project will produce quarterly summary reports with aggregated data.
+Reports will benchmark key survey aspects and practices being implemented in participating farms, and measures of association between such practices and the success rate and/or time to achieve stability (TTS).
+Moreover, we will investigate and report associations between key survey factors and diagnostic patterns on TTBP, and its impact on productivity (TL).
+About PRRSV genetic information, we will aggregate data and share information on the effect of viral diversity, the number of strains, and the rate of change on the success rate and TTS, TTBP, and TL-related metrics.
+Veterinarians and producers will benefit from the results of this study to make an evidence-based decision on PRRS management in sow farms.

-Data handling and confidentiality statement: We assure that all information captured for this study will be used exclusively for this study.
-Raw data from enrolled herds will be kept at a data encrypted, secure server at Iowa State University.
-Leticia Linhares will handle the diagnostic data, and Daniel Linhares will handle management of production and survey data.
-Daniel Linhares and one graduate student enrolled in the Veterinary Diagnostic and Production Animal Medicine graduate program will consolidate the database (diagnostics, production, survey, WGS) and conduct the analyzes and reports.
-We assure that raw data will not be shared with others.
-Herd-level data will be anonymized and aggregated to preserve confidentiality before presenting in any conference or media.
-The project leadership team (Aaron Lower, Clayton Johnson, Gustavo Silva, Cesar Corzo, Leticia Linhares, and Daniel Linhares) will discuss the format and content of analyzes and be available to discuss results with project participants.
-Results will be first shared between participants at least 1 week in advance of any form of publication or presentation.
+Data handling and confidentiality statement: We assure you that all information captured for this study will be used exclusively for this study.
+Raw data from enrolled herds will be kept at a data-encrypted, secure server at Iowa State University.
+The FieldEPi team will handle the survey, diagnostic, and production data.
+The team will consolidate the database (diagnostics, production, survey, WGS) and conduct the analyzes and reports.
+The raw data will not be shared, and herd-level data will be anonymized and aggregated to preserve confidentiality before presenting at any conference or media.

 Voluntary participation: Your participation is voluntary, and you may withdraw at any time by letting us know of this decision.
-If you have any questions, concerns or problems, feel free to call me at any time.
-Thank you for considering our request.
+If you have any questions, concerns, or problems, feel free to contact Rodrigo Paiva at email@example.com.

 Questions?
 Please contact us at firstname.lastname@example.org or email@example.com.